khangbi1106/Sales-Performance-Dashboard/README.md

-# Mini-project
+#Nood project
-#This project is stand a mini project that mark as foundation of the road become business analytics
+#This project is a mini project that marks the foundation of the road to becoming business analytics